Inference for Large-Scale Linear Systems with Known Coefficients: Simulations with a Mixed Logit Model

 \subsection{Test Implementation}

-As in Example \ref{ex:dyn}, we may employ our results to test whether a hypothesized $\gamma \in \mathbf R$ belongs to the identified set for $F_\epsilon(t|\bar w)$.
-Indexing the support of $W$ to have $p-2$ elements, we may then map such hypothesis into \eqref{eq:null} by setting
+As in Example \ref{ex:dyn}, we may use our results to test whether a hypothesized $\gamma \in \mathbf R$ belongs to the identified set for $F_\epsilon(t|\bar w)$.
+Using \eqref{eq:conditional-moment} and recalling $W$ was set to have $p-2$ support points, we may then map such hypothesis into \eqref{eq:null} by setting